Pernoise/Rocketmc/README.md

 </p>
 <br>

-**Note**: Currently, OpenLauncher is designed only for Windows and Linux.
+**Note**:  RocketMC is designed only for Windows , Linux and MacOS!!!!.

 ## ⚠️ Warning for Windows Users